roocs/rook/ARCH_ESGF2.md

 * PostgreSQL is the normal lookup path.
 * STAC can recover missing information.
-* Information obtained from STAC can optionally repair the local index.
+* Information obtained from STAC can optionally repair the local PostgreSQL database.
 * Missing local data does **not** silently turn into remote HTTP processing.

 ---